Raccooneer/Weather_AB_Testing/README.md

 Brightsky is part of the open data program of the `Deutsche Wetter Dienst`, the german weather service, and no cost are associated with this API.

 Using the `weather` API endpoint, the payload looks like this (data not displayed).
 The data comes in UTC and the timestamp does carry timezone information:

+According to the [brightsky website](https://brightsky.dev/), the data is provided by the DWD (German weather service - Deutscher Wetterdienst) and underlie the terms of use of the DWD.
+The DWD [terms of use](https://www.dwd.de/EN/service/copyright/copyright_artikel.html) allows that all spatial data and spatial data services available for free access may be used without any restrictions provided that the source is acknowledged, which is done with this paragraph.
+These terms enable this project.

 ```
 {'weather': [{'timestamp': '2021-07-31T00:00:00+00:00',